Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Summary

-The microservices approach is a way to architect software.
+The microservices approach is a way to architect software by breaking up an application into small pieces that do one thing well.

 Microservices promise many benefits that are of interest to application architects, development teams and organizations, including fluid, flexible delivery of changes, implementation technology flexibility, precise scalability and cloud readiness.

 Basic attributes: